What is BASIC?

 BASIC was part of the instruction set for early home computers

-like the TRS-80 Model III running on the ROM-resident TRSDOS and the C64 running on ROM-resident
+TRS-80 Model III running on the ROM-resident TRSDOS and the

 KERNAL (misspelling of kernel).
-Most importantly, BASIC

-not compatible from one manufacturer to another.
+as binaries were not compatible from one manufacturer to

-By today's standards, the late 1970s and most of the 1980s were
+By today's standards, the late 1970s and most of the 1980s

-those in the US hence not sold, available or compatible in the
+those in the US hence not sold, available or compatible in the US

 Because of the relation between England and the rest of the